pattontim/supermemo.js/README.md

 CURRENTLY DISABLED: Update the port variables in SMPlayer.tsx and server.ts.
 Change port in YouTube.htm.

+### Want subtitles to autoload

+Change prefLangLabel '' to whatever lang you want and run a build, eg English, Japanese, etc.

 ### Known bugs

 - Scrolling elemnts with mouse wheel or keyboard in element browser may wipe YT extracts

 - Pressing ctrl+v while the video player is focused and with a YT video in your clipboard overwrites the current YT extract.
 This may be a SM feature however.

 ### Differences with vanilla supermemo

-- Extract background colour is lost (blue)
+- Extract background colour is lost, instead green is used to indicate ambiguity between blue and yellow
 - Clicking fields inserts current time

 ## Version History